The Doctor of Nursing Practice (DNP) is the terminal practice degree in Nursing. This

 of care and to implement evidence-based culturally competent care practices.

 The School of Nursing at Western Carolina University (WCU) and the University of North Carolina at Charlotte (UNCC) have partnered to offer a post-masters Dual Doctor of Nursing Practice Program.
 As a student, you will have access to expert faculty from both universities.

-The DNP is a hybrid program designed to prepare nurses for leadership in clinical practice.
+The Dual DNP is a hybrid program designed to prepare nurses for leadership in clinical practice.
 The DNP program can be completed in five semesters.
 New cohorts begin each Fall semester.
 Students will be required to attend 3 to 3 1/2 day immersion sessions at the beginning of each semester alternating between UNCC and WCU.

-The DNP requires 42 post-master's graduate semester credit hours of coursework and completion of a total of 1,000 clinical practice hours (includes 500 from MSN program).
+The Dual DNP requires 42 post-master's graduate semester credit hours of coursework and completion of a total of 1,000 clinical practice hours (includes 500 from MSN program).
 All students will be required to complete the curriculum that includes a sequence of courses as listed below:

 Theoretical Base (15 semester credit hours)

 NSG 826 Leadership and Healthcare Systems (3)

 NSG 816 Global Health and Social Justice (3)